-Bachmeier leads No. 16 Boise State past UNVL 38-13
+Bachmeier leads No. 16 Boise State past UNLV 38-13

+LAS VEGAS (AP) — Boise State was looking for a fast start against UNLV, especially coming off a bye week.

+And, while second-half defense had been the key to the No. 16 Broncos’ previous four wins, their first-half defensive work was near perfect Saturday.

-LAS VEGAS (AP) — Hank Bachmeier threw for 299 yards and two touchdowns and No. 16 Boise State used a strong defensive effort to beat UNLV 38-13 on Saturday night.
+Hank Bachmeier threw for 299 yards and two touchdowns and Boise State rode a strong defensive effort to a 38-13 win over UNLV.

+“The whole mindset coming off the bye was how are we going to start fast,” said Boise State coach Bryan Harsin, whose team led 17-0 at halftime.
+“What’s our mindset Friday, Saturday night, our guys came ready to play.
+It was a really solid defensive performance.”

 Khalil Shaker caught seven passes for 111 yards and a TD, John Hightower had four catches for 105 yards, including a 76-yard touchdown reception that make it 14-0 with 13:38 left until halftime.